NorthernMechatronics/ArduinoCore-nm180100/README.md

 The BOARDS MANAGER panel opens up.

-5. Type the board varinat in the search box for the board of interest.
+5. Type the board variant in the search box for the board of interest.
 For example,
 ```
 nm180100evb
 ```